debnil/issue-stellar-asset-py/README.md

 # issue-stellar-asset-py
-python script to issue assets on the stellar network
+Python script to issue assets on the Stellar test network.